brocklab/cashier/README.md

 ## Shortcut to extract lineage barcodes straight from 10X tagged SAM file:

 ```
-We can tag reads from the possorted.bam file with their 10X-corrected highly reliable whitelisted cell and umi barcodes, then check reads for some expressed barcode tag adapters, then translate the resulting fastq to a tsv:
+We can tag reads from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags.
+We then like to translate the resulting fastq to a tsv:

 first use samtools to convert possorted.bam > possorted.sam